algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 Each team will run their Testing Strategies and will use their own Test Plan document while testing.
 Whenever a product is tested by a team their strategy will be applied for testing.
-I'd recommend you to check [Team 5's](https://github.com/algosup/2023-2024-project-4-sportshield-team-5/blob/main/documents/quality-assurance/test-plan.md) and [Team 7's]() Test Plan.
+I'd recommend you check [Team 5's](https://github.com/algosup/2023-2024-project-4-sportshield-team-5/blob/main/documents/quality-assurance/test-plan.md) and [Team 7's]() Test Plans.

 ### b.
 Testing Scope